pierrelouys/PSP-StacklessPythonOSLibMOD/mdpages/osl.md

 ### [Controller](#controller)

-The osl.Controller class represents a game controller and provides access to its button states, analog stick positions, and auto-repeat settings.

 #### Methods
 - **__init__():**
     - Description: Creates a new Controller object and initializes it with the current state of the controller by reading key inputs.